navigate elsewhere>> index what the work can do thinking-through-practice questions iterative proposals drift

 14. Wood, Denis.
 1992.
 The Power of Maps.
 Guilford Press.

-3.2 Speculative spatial data mapping beyond representation (8 books, 7 articles)
+3.2 Speculative spatial data: mapping practice beyond representation (9 books, 3 articles, 1 chapter)

 1. Anderson, Ben.
 2016.
 Taking-Place: Non-Representational Theories and Geography.
 Routledge.